 About one-quarter of our Texas Baptists congregations–more than 1,200–are located in the Gulf Coast area affected by Hurricane Harvey and the subsequent flooding which occurred from Aug.
 25-Sept.1, 2017.
-While we are working to determine the condition of these churches, and find ways to help those in need, it is clear that our response to this catastrophic storm will be measured not in days and weeks, but months and years.

 We believe in the power of prayer, and we continue to call all members of the Texas Baptists family to pray fervently.

 Continue to pray for: